Hawthorne001/dynamics365smb-docs/business-central/manage-indexes.md

 On the other hand, indexes have a maintenance cost: they require more storage and can slow down create, update, and delete (CRUD) operations because the index must be kept up to date.

-Indexes are defined at the table level, and because most tables in Business Central are company-specific, each index exists separately for each company.
-For example, if the **Item** table has a specific index, that same index structure exists independently within each company's dataset, allowing you to view and manage it on a per-company basis.

-In AL code, indexes are defined by secondary keys in both table objects and table extension objects.
-So when you add a key, you get an index. single table object and table extension object can have multiple secondary keys.
+In AL code, indexes are created based on the defined keys in both table objects and table extension objects.
+When you add a key, you get an index in the table in the database.
+A single table object and table extension object can have multiple secondary keys.
 Learn more in [Table keys](/dynamics365/business-central/dev-itpro/developer/devenv-table-keys).

+Tables in Business Central can be either per-company, like the **Items** table, or shared across companies, like the **Tenant Media** table.
+For per-company tables, there exists a complete SQL table definition for each company, including all indexes.
+This means that for a per-company table like **Item**, each index exists independently within each company's dataset, allowing you to view and manage it on a per-company basis.

 ## View indexes on a table